Please select the link below for the appropriate information.

 What about cable and internet service?

 Cable and internet service is provided in all residence halls, Prospect Apartments and Elm Park apartments.
-Resident students in College Houses and Elmhurst Terrace apartments are stand-alone facilities and may identify an internet and cable service provider of their choice.
+Resident students in College Houses are stand-alone facilities and may identify an internet and cable service provider of their choice.
 Residents in these communities are responsible for installation and billing arrangements with the service provider.
 Students are expected to complete a Cable and Internet Service agreement as a part of the Roommate Agreement.
 There is no resident technology fee assessed to students in these units.
 Special rates are available for our students by contacting Beth Eggert of Comcast at (630) 689-7571 or Roxanne Monreal of AT&T at (630) 267-3484.
 For residence halls, Elm Park and Prospect Apartments, these are the Cable channels.

 What is an RA?